 Thank you for reading this post.
 Don't forget to subscribe!
 This way you never miss an update, travel deals, discounts and more!!
 Subscribe to the right------>

-Also, Steinhatchee and nearby Hagen’s Cove are well-known during scalloping season.
+This area and Taylor County provides some of the best saltwater fishing in the United States.
+Also, Steinhatchee and nearby Hagen’s Cove in are well-known during scalloping season.
 At Hagen’s Cove, you can literally walk out for miles from shore.

 You will also find some of the most scenic views on the Gulf.
 You may spot shrimp boats on the water and see some of the most beautiful sunsets.

 The town of Horseshoe Beach is one of the coastal communities in the county.
 Small and quiet, you will find this quant town at the end of Dixie County Highway 351 with 0.45 square miles of area according to the census report.